ashokkmt/lfs-automation/README.md

 This project was developed as part of my **Operating Systems PBL – Custom Linux OS (LFS)**

+These scripts and OS are developed by [LFS book Version 12.3-systemd](LFS.pdf).

 ---

 ## 📌 Table of Contents